-The round brilliant cut is conventionally the most popular shape of all diamond cuts and has set the standard.
-Polished with 57 facets its ideal proportions return a great amount of fire, brilliance and scintillation.
-This cut has also been the benchmark for theories of light behavior and precise mathematical calculations, all in the pursuit of perfection.
+The round brilliant cut is conventionally the most popular of all diamond shapes and has set the standard.
+Polished with 57 facets its ideal proportions return a great amount of fire, brilliance, and scintillation.
+This round diamond shape has also been the benchmark for theories of light behavior and precise mathematical calculations, all in the pursuit of perfection.

-The Princess Cut, technically known as a ‘Square Modified Brilliant Cut’, is a square version of the Round Brilliant Cut with numerous sparkling facets.
+The princess cut, technically known as a ‘Square Modified Brilliant Cut’, is a square version of the round brilliant cut with numerous sparkling facets.
 The optimal ratio of length to width is 1:1, although a length-to-width ratio between 1:1 and 1.4:1 is perfectly acceptable.
 Learn more about princess-cut diamonds below.

 An oval diamond is an elongated version of the round brilliant.
-If well proportioned, this beautiful cut gives great brilliance, fire and scintillation.
+If well proportioned, this beautiful cut gives a diamond great brilliance, fire, and scintillation.
 Oval diamonds are also very popular as their length can accentuate long, slender fingers.
 Oval cut diamonds are generally polished with 56 facets.

 If you prefer the squarer shape, look for a length-to-width ratio of 1.05 to 1.10:1.
 For a more rectangular shape, look for length-to-width ratios of greater than 1.15:1.